emrojo/extraction-metadata-changes/README.md

 > changes.apply(transaction_id)
 ```

-All modifications willb be joined under a single transaction, so we need to provide a unique
+All modifications will be joined under a single transaction, so we need to provide a unique
 identifier of this set of modifications.
 One way of doing this is keeping a separate table that will keep track of the transactions creation an using the id of this table as the transaction id for the metadata service.
 This transaction id will be the reference of the changes we have apply so we can roll it back later if we ever need it.
 that we have apply.